motiz88/aws-sdk-flow-decl-gen/README.md

 Generate Flow declaration types from the AWS SDK for JavaScript.

-`aws-sdk-flow-decl-gen` is the declaration _generator_; the actual type declarations will have their own repo.
+`aws-sdk-flow-decl-gen` is the declaration _generator_; the actual type declarations will have their own repo, but in the mean time can be viewed [here][ci-decls-url].

 This is an early release.
 Use with caution.
 There will be changes (to be communicated via semver, once this is on npm).